gabrielfalcao/ma-cherie/README.markdown

 It is a two-hit combo naming:
 * The project is based in [CherryPy](http://www.cherrypy.org/ "CherryPy"), "Chérie" resembles it.
-* Means "My Dear Women", and I made it to publish some personal pictures to my girl to see.
+* Means "My Dear Woman", and I made it to publish some personal pictures to my girl to see.

 Dependencies
 ============